buuug7/notes/css/basic.md

 ### CSS font-familly

 choosing a font
-CSS provides several font properties,that directly affectly text rendering . the `font-familly` property defines which font to use.
+CSS provides several font properties, that directly affectly text rendering . the `font-familly` property defines which font to use.

 #### generic font families